djsharman/ollamaDockerTest/readme.md

 - **`GET /test-ollama`**:
   - This endpoint tests the connection to the Ollama API.
-  - It attempts to access the API at the URL defined in `OLLAMA_API_URL` environment variable (see the docker-compose.yml file to change this!) or defaults to [http://localhost:11434](http://localhost:11434).
+  - It attempts to access the API at the URL defined in `OLLAMA_API_URL` environment variable (see the docker-compose.yml file to change this!) or defaults to [http://wsl2host:11434](http://wsl2host:11434).
-  - You can access it by navigating to [http://localhost:3000/test-ollama](http://localhost:3000/test-ollama) in your browser.
+  - You can test it it by navigating to [http://localhost:3000/test-ollama](http://localhost:3000/test-ollama) in your browser.